 Back Extension with Lat Pull Down and Swimming

-These are both fantastic postnatally as they target the mid and upper back which helps to counteract all the forward-leaning movements you do when looking after a newborn (feeding, carrying, pushing a pram, changing nappies, etc)
+These are both fantastic postnatally as they target the mid and upper back, which helps to counteract all the forward-leaning movements you do when looking after a newborn (feeding, carrying, pushing a stroller, changing diapers, etc.)

-From here, pull your elbows down towards your waist, keeping your body nice and still (lat pull down) repeat five times and then return to start position.
+- From here, pull your elbows down towards your waist, keeping your body nice and still (lat pulldown) repeat five times, and then return to the start position.
 Aim for four to six sets.